daposarumi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script carries out power arithmetic
+script that converts binary to decimal